fbngrm/responsive-image-grid/README.md

 # Usage

 Images should have the correct ratio in landscape or portrait orientation.
 Have a look at the files in the [demo](https://github.com/fgrimme/image-grid/blob/master/demo/) directory to see how to use the grids.
+To adjust the padding change the `@image-gutter` variable in [variables.less](https://github.com/fgrimme/image-grid/blob/master/src/variables.less).
+Then compile the css with `gulp build`.

 # License